Classical Language and Texts: Latin IV (CLA2254)

 |Staff||Dr Richard Flower - Convenor|

-|Pre-requisites||CLA1254 / CLA3254 Classical Language and Texts: Latin III|
+|Pre-requisites||CLA1254/CLA3254 Classical Language and Texts: Latin III|

 |Duration of Module||Term 1: 11 weeks; Term 2: 11 weeks;|

 Building on CLA1254, this module aims to develop a deeper understanding of Latin literature and language.
-In each term one or more main set texts and a number of supplementary texts are studied, while students also engage in language work to improve their translation skills.
+In each term one or more main set texts and a number of supplementary texts are studied, while you also engage in language work to improve your translation skills.
 Detailed study of the themed set texts, including the discussion of relevant modern scholarship and the writing of critical commentaries and a summative essay, is designed to enhance knowledge of Latin literature and to develop skills of close reading and literary interpretation that can only be acquired through close analysis of the nuances of the original language of texts.
-Translation of unseen passages from Latin into English aims to develop further the students’ mastery of grammar, syntax and vocabulary.
-Set texts, literary analysis and language/unseen translation are taught together by one lecturer as a single integrated module that encourages students to see the connection between language-learning and sophisticated reading of literature.
+Translation of unseen passages from Latin into English aims to develop further your mastery of grammar, syntax and vocabulary.
+Set texts, literary analysis and language/unseen translation are taught together by one lecturer as a single integrated module that encourages you to see the connection between language-learning and sophisticated reading of literature.

 ILO: Module-specific skills